csvsoundsystem/all-my-charts/README.md

 * `data_format` is the format of your original data.
 Needn't be specified if your data is `json`.
 If your data is a `csv` use `data_format: 'csv'` (optional).
 * `delimiter` can be set to whatever your data is delimited by.
 If you choose `'csv'` for `data_format`, this will default to `','`, a comma (optional).
-* `url` is the path to your data.
-Can be a url or a simple file path.
+* `data` is either the path to your data or your data itself as json object (array of objects).
+If it's a path it can be a url or a local file path.
 * `chart_type` can be `datetime` or `categorical`.
 Choose the former if you have an x-axis that is dates, i.e. a line chart.
 Choose the latter if you have categories, i.e. a bar chart.
 * `series` is the name of the column that has all of the names of the things you want to chart, e.g. program names or `item` in `t2`.
 * `y` is the column that has the value you want for your y-axis.